 - Brand alignment

-Now that we have gone through the groups involved in performance marketing let’s have a look at the four most common payment models used within the performance marketing space.
+Now that we have gone through the four groups involved in performance marketing, let’s examine the four most common payment structures used within performance marketing

-- Pay Per Sale / Cost Per Acquisition: In this case, a merchant or retailer pays a publisher or affiliate for the sales generated once the transaction is complete.
-Note in commerce; this is the kind of payment model often set up by merchants.
+- Pay Per Sale / Cost Per Acquisition: In this case, a merchant or retailer pays a publisher or affiliate for the sales generated once the transaction is complete, often as a percentage of each sale.
+Note that, in commerce, this is the kind of payment model often set up by merchants.

-- Pay Per Click: This is yet another payment model where retailers pay an affiliate for they refer to a desired landing page.
+- Pay Per Click: This is yet another payment model where retailers pay an affiliate for every person they refer to the desired landing page.
 It is good to note that although this model exists, it is less used in performance marketing.